qingreee1/material-theme-jetbrains-docs/docs/reference/components.md

   title: Installation
 ---

-This is a reference of all the components customized by the plugin {:class='title'}
+This is a reference of all the components customized by the plugin.
+{:class='title'}

+{% include carbonads.html %}

 ## Introduction